Batch Label Inference and Replacement Attacks in Black-Boxed Vertical Federated Learning: Experiments

-In both batch label inference attack and gradient-replacement backdoor attack, as the noise level of DP or the drop rate of GS increases, both label recovery rate and backdoor accuracy decreases at the expense of significant drop in main task accuracy.

-Notice the opposite trends in the performance of CoAE in label recovery and gradient-replacement backdoor.
+In this section, we analyze the impact of confusion coefficient.
 In defending batch label inference attacks, as the confusion coefficient increases, the label recovery rate gradually goes up, because higher confusion means higher probability for the soft fake labels to be mapped into the true labels.
-For the backdoor attacks, the backdoor accuracy decreases as the confusion level grows, indicating confusion is important for defending the attack.
-Without confusion ($\lambda_2=0$), the backdoor attack will still succeed since then the autoencoder's sole function is to switch labels among classes and the transformation would work the same for the backdoor samples and other samples.

-Figure \ref{fig:ae_entropy} depicts the probability distribution (PD) over labels restored by the passive party conducting batch label inference attack (Algo 2) on CIFAR10, when the active party is performing CoAE protection (Algo 5).
+Figure \ref{fig:ae_entropy} depicts the probability distribution (PD) over labels restored by the passive party conducting batch label inference attack (Algo. \ref{label_leakage_algorithm}) on CIFAR10, when the active party is performing CoAE protection (Algo. \ref{algo:coAE}).
 Specifically, each element in the PD matrix is computed by $\frac{C_{ij}}{\sum_j C_{ij}}$, where $C_{ij}$ denotes the number of samples having ground-truth label $i$ but is restored with label $j$.
 Figure \ref{w_entr_loss} and Figure \ref{wo_entr_loss} depict the probability distribution when the CoAE is trained with ($\lambda_2=1$) and without ($\lambda_2=0$) entropy loss $L_{entropy}$, respectively.
 Without entropy loss, the PD matrix is sparse so the attacker can learn all samples having the same label belong to the same class.
 With confusion, samples belonging to the same class are restored as multiple alternative labels, demonstrating that the passive party cannot classify its samples based on restored labels.